eclipse-openj9/openj9-utils/helm-chart/openj9-jitserver-chart/enable-jitserver.md

 # Quick Start: Enabling JITServer Technology

 This quick start guide walks you through an example of enabling JITServer Technology for your java application.
-This guide uses [Open Liberty WebServer](https://openliberty.io) as a Java application.
+This guide uses [Open Liberty Application Server](https://openliberty.io) as a Java application.
 JITServer technology can be used for any Java application running on recent releases of OpenJ9 for Java 8 and Java 11.
 Please make sure that JITServer image is compatible with the JDK that runs your application, as described [here](./README.md#a-verify-the-application-jdk-version-and-select-the-appropriate-jitserver-image).

 You will be provided with a basic understanding of JITServer technology and how it works with your java application.